wp-plugins/events-made-easy/readme.txt

 * Improvement: make #_IS_REGISTERED also work even when the option "Require WP membership for registration" is not checked, of course you still need to be logged in as a WP user for it to work.
 * Bugfix: the template format field was too small in the database, limiting the number of characters
 * Bugfix: booking list should show a single number for booked seats for multiseat events when asked for
+* Bugfix: send approval mail also for auto-approve events upon payment

 = 1.2.0 =
 * Feature: multi-seat events are now possible: the same as multiprice events, but now you can limit the number of seats per price category if wanted